DonjaZero/PortToXim/README.md

 ## What it does

-Attempts to teleport your character to a guild member, friend, or guild member with the display name of "@XimTheBard".
+Attempts to teleport your character to a group member, friend, or guild member with the display name of "@XimTheBard".

 ## What it doesn't do